Reciprocal Co-Training (RCT): Coupling Gradient-Based and Non-Differentiable Models via Reinforcement Learning: Related Work

-Recent research has explored adapting LLMs to feature-based prediction tasks.
+Recent research has explored adapting LMs to feature-based prediction tasks.
 Beyond text generation, several approaches attach task-specific classification heads to transformer embeddings and employ parameter-efficient fine-tuning methods such as LoRA \cite{hu2021lora}.
-Other work reformulates feature vectors as prompts to leverage pretrained language model priors \cite{dinh2022tabllm}.
+Other work reformulates feature vectors as prompts to leverage pretrained language model priors \cite{dinh2022tabLM}.
 More specialized frameworks align latent transformer representations with downstream encoders rather than relying on textual outputs.
 For example, Latte \cite{ijcai2025p687} extracts hidden-state representations and transfers latent knowledge for few-shot learning on structured datasets, mitigating hallucination and latency associated with text-based pipelines.
 Related work has also explored transformer architectures designed specifically for this scenario, including TabPFN \cite{hollmann2023tabpfn} and other deep models evaluated in recent benchmarks \cite{gorishniy2021revisiting}.
-These methods primarily rely on direct supervised adaptation of the LLM.
+These approaches span a spectrum from domain-adapted encoders pretrained on specialized corpora to general-purpose instruction-tuned models, but they primarily rely on direct supervised adaptation of the language model.

 Efforts to combine foundation models with classical predictors remain comparatively limited.
 Hybrid modeling strategies such as stacked generalization \cite{wolpert1992stacked} combine heterogeneous learners but typically train components independently without iterative mutual adaptation.